knaw-huc/kabara/README.md

 If synced is empty (for example at the first run) it is presumed a new SparQL db is to be made.
 If synced is not empty only data changed (in Timbuctoo) since the last run is sent to SparQl.

+With a `GET` you can check if Kabara is properly started: `localhost:9000/kabara`.

+__Kabara in docker__

+Dockerize Kabara, for example: `docker build --tag=kabara:1 .`

+Run Kabara, for example: `docker run -p9000:9000 -p9001:9001 kabara:1`

+The `-p`'s in the above line are necessary to make the exposed ports in your `Dockerfile` communicate with the outside world.